-Packages, classes, objects, boundaries, actors and names of diagrams shall use the UCC convention.
+Packages, classes, objects, boundaries, actors, data types and names of diagrams shall use the UCC convention.

-Attributes, compositions, aggregations, roles, data types, states in a timing diagram, use cases and messages shall use the LCC convention.
+Attributes, compositions, aggregations, roles, stereotypes, tagged values, states in a timing diagram, use cases and messages shall use the LCC convention.

 Acronyms should be avoided, but in cases where they are used, capitalisation shall be transformed to comply with the UCC/LCC conventions.